- Live Rates

 Lastly, remember to hold your mortgage company to a high standard.
 There are also a number of impersonal call centers and automated systems for getting a VA loan, but they will rarely ensure your best interests.
 Because every single loan is different, you’ll want to work directly with a licensed loan officer who can help you manage a customize your transaction.

 If you have questions about Washington State VA loans or other loan programs, we can help.
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington that has been providing borrowers with mortgage programs for over 25 years.
+Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington that has been providing borrowers with mortgage programs since 1992.
 We serve the entire state, as well as the broader Pacific Northwest region.
 Please contact us if you have mortgage-related questions.